Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Experimental settings and results

 \subsection{Results}

-The first assessment is to determine whether the ordinal algorithms outperform the nominal techniques.
-Specifically, we compare ordinal versus nominal versions for the InceptionTime, ResNet, ROCKET, MiniROCKET, and MultiROCKET classifiers.
-The results are presented in \Cref{fig:wilcoxon_pair_test}.
-In general, ordinal methods are significantly better than nominal techniques.
-The exception is ResNet, where there is no discernible difference, InceptionTime in terms of QWK, and MultiROCKET in terms of CCR.
+The first assessment is to determine whether the ordinal algorithms outperform their nominal counterparts.
+For this, the pairwise Wilcoxon signed-rank tests have been used with a significance level of $0.05$.
+Note that ranks have been averaged across all datasets before conducting the statistical tests.
+The results are presented in \Cref{tab:wilcoxon_pair_test}.
+Overall, TSOC methods are significantly better than nominal techniques.
+The exception is O-ResNet, where there is no discernible difference in any of the metrics.